 Conduction, convection, and radiation heat transfer.
 Development of energy conservation equations.
 Analytical and numerical solutions to transport problems.
 Specific topics and applications vary.
-Prerequisite: MAE 101A-B-C or CENG 103A-B-C, or consent of instructor.
+Prerequisite: MAE 101A-B-C or CENG 103A-B-C or CENG 101A-B-C, or consent of instructor.
 Cross listed with CENG 221A